Bandiat

 The Numbers Behind the Rating

 A 4.9 Google rating across 53 reviews is a data point worth reading carefully.
-At low review counts, high ratings are often noise , a handful of enthusiastic regulars can hold a 4.9 without it meaning much.
+At low review counts, high ratings are often noise, a handful of enthusiastic regulars can hold a 4.9 without it meaning much.
 At 53 reviews, the figure is more statistically coherent, and a 4.9 is difficult to sustain without consistent execution.
 It also suggests that the restaurant's guest profile leans toward people who made a deliberate choice to be there, rather than passing visitors who wandered in.
 Destination diners in rural Dordogne tend to leave detailed reviews, and a sustained 4.9 in that context implies the kitchen is delivering against expectations that were set specifically for serious food.

-For comparison within France's modern cuisine peer set, restaurants like Flocons de Sel in Megève, Mirazur in Menton, and Troisgros - Le Bois sans Feuilles in Ouches sit at the leading of the awarded tier.
+For comparison within France's modern cuisine comparable set, restaurants like Flocons de Sel in Megève, Mirazur in Menton, and Troisgros - Le Bois sans Feuilles in Ouches sit at the top of the awarded tier.
 Bandiat's Michelin Plate places it at a different level of formal recognition, but the guest-satisfaction signal is notably sharp for a restaurant without a star.
 The gap between customer enthusiasm and Michelin recognition is worth watching: it is often where the next wave of awarded rural kitchens emerges.

 Planning a Meal at Bandiat